Install Infinite Scale on a Server

 file, the deployment must be in the down

 state.
-See the section above for how to do so.
+See the section above for how to do this.

 First Time Login

-Now, after preparations have finished, you can access your instance from any client.
-To do so, open your browser and enter the instance URL as you have defined it:
+Now that the preparations are complete, you can access your instance from any client.
+To do this, open your browser and enter the instance URL as you defined it:

 ocis.yourdomain.com